Chi Ossé: 2021 City Council campaign

 On Juneteenth 2020, Ossé announced his 2021 campaign to succeed term-limited Councilman Robert Cornegy in the 36th district of the New York City Council.
 Ossé, who acknowledged that he knew little about city government before the protests of spring 2020, cited police brutality and the Black Lives Matter movement as the impetus for his campaign, and charged that the City Council and Mayor Bill de Blasio had not done enough to reshape policing in the city.

 With endorsements from the Working Families Party and Congresswoman Alexandria Ocasio-Cortez's Courage to Change PAC, Ossé was seen as the furthest-left candidate in a field that also included district leader Henry Butler, local political operative Tahirah Moore, and pastor Robert Waterman.
 His campaign also found an unusual niche due to Ossé's youth and personal style, with many non-political publications interviewing Ossé and running profiles of his campaign.

-On election night on June 22, Ossé led the field with 37 percent of the vote; when absentee ballots and ranked-choice votes were counted, he defeated Butler 57-43%.
+On election night (June 22, 2021), Ossé led the field with 37 percent of the vote; when absentee ballots and ranked-choice votes were counted, he defeated Butler 57-43%.
 His victory, and the size of his margin, was seen as a considerable upset, given his opponents' more traditional political backgrounds and endorsements.
 Ossé ran unopposed in the November general election, becoming the council's youngest ever member.

+2025 election

+Ossé retained his City Council seat in the 2025 election.

+Tenure

-Ossé filed to run in New York's 8th congressional district against Hakeem Jeffries in November 2025.
+Ossé filed to run in New York's 8th congressional district against Hakeem Jeffries in November 2025, but did not win the endorsement of the New York City Democratic Socialists of America.
+Following the result, Ossé stated he would not run.

+In April 2026, while protesting the eviction of one of his constituents, Ossé was arrested by the NYPD.
+The incident helped spur Mayor Zohran Mamdani to launch a mayoral office dedicated to preventing deed theft, a type of fraud particularly rife in historically Black areas of New York City, such as Ossé's district.

+Since 2022, Ossé has been the main sponsor of a bill, the CURB (Communities United to Reject Brutality) Act, that would prevent the NYPD from using its Strategic Response Group to break up nonviolent protests, kettle or tear-gas peaceful protesters, or use similar tactics.
+The CURB Act is supported by the New York Civil Liberties Union and the Council's Progressive Caucus.

+In September 2026, Ossé was arrested alongside over 100 protestors at a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.